rezafouladian/MacintoshPortable/docs/SadMac.md

+For whatever reason, many of the error codes in Apple's Developer Note for the Macintosh Portable are wrong.
+It seems most other sites and documentation have copied from that in some way, because everything I see online also has the same mistakes.

 ## Critical Tests
 ### 01 - ROM Test
 This test calculates the sum of all bytes of the ROM (4 bytes at a time) minus the 4 byte checksum at the beginning.